OWASP/www-project-cornucopia/index.md

 Each suit contains 13 cards (Ace, 2-10, Jack, Queen and King) but, unlike EoP, there are also two Joker cards.
 The content was mainly drawn from the SCP.
 Full Wiki Deck.

-### Other Decks
+### Mobile App Edition
-Future editions such as for mobile app development will use different sources of information and suits.
+The second Cornucopia deck, currently in development, will be for mobile app development and will have the same principles and game rules, but will have different suits than the Ecommerce Website Edition.

 ## Mappings
-The other driver for Cornucopia is to link the attacks with requirements and verification techniques.
+The other driver for Cornucopia was to link the attacks with requirements and verification techniques.
 An initial aim had been to reference [CWE](http://cwe.mitre.org/) weakness IDs, but these proved too numerous, and instead it was decided to map each card to [CAPEC](http://capec.mitre.org/) software attack pattern IDs which themselves are mapped to CWEs, so the desired result is achieved.

-Each card is also mapped to the 36 primary security stories in the [SAFECode document](https://safecode.org/resource-secure-development-practices/fundamental-practices-secure-software-development-2/), as well as to the OWASP [SCP](https://owasp.org/www-project-secure-coding-practices-quick-reference-guide/) v2, [ASVS](https://owasp.org/www-project-application-security-verification-standard/) v3.0.1 and [AppSensor](https://owasp.org/www-project-appsensor/) (application attack detection and response) to help teams create their own security-related stories for use in Agile processes.
+Each Ecommerce Website Edition card is also mapped to the 36 primary security stories in the [SAFECode document](https://safecode.org/resource-secure-development-practices/fundamental-practices-secure-software-development-2/), as well as to the OWASP [SCP](https://owasp.org/www-project-secure-coding-practices-quick-reference-guide/) v2, [ASVS](https://owasp.org/www-project-application-security-verification-standard/) v4.0.3 and [AppSensor](https://owasp.org/www-project-appsensor/) (application attack detection and response) to help teams create their own security-related stories for use in Agile processes.

 ## Licensing